colejarczyk/doc/api/utility.rst

 These endpoints will allow you to see the csv taken in the Open Loyalty.

-Get CSV of customers assigned to a specific level
+Get csv with customers assigned to specific level
 -------------------------------------------------

-To retrieve CSV of customers assigned to a level you need to call the ``/api/csv/level/<level>`` endpoint with the ``GET`` method.
+To retrieve a csv with customers assigned to level you will need to call the ``/api/csv/level/<level>`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^